 - 1 red chili pepper, finely diced

 - 6 to 8 small mint leaves, finely chopped

 - 1-1/2 cups cooked green or brown lentils

 - 1 tbsp freshly squeezed lemon juice

 - lots of freshly ground black pepper (but only as much as you like)

-- couple pinches sea salt
+- a couple pinches of sea salt

 Combine all the ingredients in a large bowl and toss well.
 Taste, and adjust the lemon juice, oil and seasonings to your taste.